Gil-Levin/MovieStore/README.md

 ## Potential Bugs

-After configuring the frontend and backend, sometimes when running `npm start`, you might encounter errors saying it can't find a file named /AuthContext.
+- After configuring the frontend and backend, sometimes when running `npm start`, you might encounter errors saying it can't find a file named /AuthContext.
 In that case, under the moviestore-app folder => src => context => Rename `authContext` to `AuthContext`.

-This happens for an unknown reason as far as I can tell.

-When logging in at first with an admin, in the Manage page => Users it might not show all of the users.
-In that case, log out and log back in.
+- Additionally, when logging in as an admin for the first time, the Users section on the Manage page may not display all users.
+If this happens, try logging out and logging back in.

-This happens for an unknown reason as far as I can tell.
+**These bugs happen for an unknown reason as far as I can tell for now.**

 ## API Endpoints